jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 scented oil adds +25% to Tracking rolls to find the target by scent.
 The fluids from a marking wad remain on the target for 1D3 days or until thoroughly washed with lye.

-                                                                                          83
-Alex Greene (order #3215550)                                                                               2
-       Crossbow Bolts: Simple and stout, bolts are miniature arrows with smaller fletching designed to carry the bolt on existing force rather than keep it aloft.
+**Crossbow Bolts**: Simple and stout, bolts are miniature arrows with smaller fletching designed to carry the bolt on existing force rather than keep it aloft.
 They tend to have thinner, more compact heads of metal on them to drive deeper with the impact but some have the wider hunting heads commonly seen on arrows.
 Bolts tend to be thicker than arrows and are purchased to fit a specific type of crossbow - wrist, light, medium or heavy.

-Crossbow Bolt, Barbed: See the entry on barbed arrows for details on this item, as the two function exactly the same.
+**Crossbow Bolt, Barbed**: See the entry on barbed arrows for details on this item, as the two function exactly the same.

-Crossbow Bolt, Metal-core: Heavier and shorter-ranged than a common crossbow bolt, metal-core bolts have a thin rod of metal drilled through their centres - giving them far more impact force when they strike a resilient target.
+**Crossbow Bolt, Metal-core**: Heavier and shorter-ranged than a common crossbow bolt, metal-core bolts have a thin rod of metal drilled through their centres - giving them far more impact force when they strike a resilient target.
 Metal-core bolts reduce the crossbow’s effective range by one-third (round fractions up) but ignore the first three points of AP a target has from non-magical armour.

-Crossbow Bolt, Wood-headed: See the entry on wood-headed arrow for details on this item, as the two function exactly the same.
+**Crossbow Bolt, Wood-headed**: See the entry on wood-headed arrow for details on this item, as the two function exactly the same.

-Heavy Crossbow Bolt, Bola: A specially crafted bolt that is fitted to the end of a heavy crossbow, the bola bolt has actually two iron balls for heads.
+**Heavy Crossbow Bolt, Bola**: A specially crafted bolt that is fitted to the end of a heavy crossbow, the bola bolt has actually two iron balls for heads.
 When fired, the lightweight shaft falls away as the heavy balls catch the rush of air and begin to separate and spin.
 This shot reduces the effective range of a heavy crossbow to 75 metres and